 If you don't want to bother to run Linux to test, be sure that you at least:

 Test your pages under Firefox for your platform.

 It's a good idea to test your site with multiple versions of multiple browsers, particularly if you plan to do anything fancy with style sheets on your site.
-This doesn't mean that you have to support all browsers — for example, the pages on thesitewizard.com do not work well (if at all) under IE 4 and Netscape 3 (and earlier).
+This doesn't mean that you have to support all browsers — for example, the pages on thesitewizard.com do not work with very old browsers.
 However, when you are able to test your pages this way, you can at least reduce the number of problems your pages have with the different browsers.
 The tips in this article allow you to test with multiple browsers even if you have only one machine.

 Do you find this article useful?
 You can learn of new articles and scripts that are published on thesitewizard.com by subscribing to the RSS feed.
 Simply point your RSS feed reader or a browser that supports RSS feeds at http://www.thesitewizard.com/thesitewizard.xml.
 You can read more about how to subscribe to RSS site feeds from my RSS FAQ.

 This article is copyrighted.
 Please do not reproduce this article in whole or part, in any form, without obtaining my written permission.